cl4pper/node-plate/README.md

 # mini-server

-A [Node](https://nodejs.org/en/) mini-server to run simple pages or start to build your own API.
+A [Node](https://nodejs.org/en/) boilerplate to server webpages or start to build your own API.

 ## Packages: